LuanGardenalli/Not-So-FastQC/README.md

 *Disclaimer: Not-So-FastQC is an independent project and is not affiliated with, officially endorsed by, or maintained by the Babraham Institute.*

-Programming project from my bioinformatics bachelor education, and my first ever coding project.
+Old programming project from my bioinformatics bachelor education, and my first ever coding project.

 Not-So-FastQC is a high throughput sequence data quality control software inspired by the popular [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) software.